 In this Article

 One thing pumpkin spice does not have in it?
 Pumpkin!
-Nope – only spices are found in pumpkin pie spice.
+Nope – pumpkin pie spice only has spices in it.

 The four primary ingredients are: